32nd Sunday in Ordinary Time

 Finally, what is so inspiring and hopeful about your lives is that all that you do in service of God’s people, you do far more often than not in quiet, simple, loving yet powerful ways – feeding, healing, teaching, praying and building the Kingdom of God. … So much of what you do looks so ordinary and so natural.
 Yet, your commitment to mission gives life to the risen Jesus in our midst.

-My sisters and brothers in Consecrated Life, thank you for opening your lives to the gift and blessings of God’s grace. … Thank you for challenging us to put our trust in the God who has filled your lives with hope. … Thank you for inviting us to lift our eyes beyond the overwhelming events of our lives to embrace the simple, life giving way of Jesus. … And thank you for reminding us of the treasure that is ours when we live not so much for ourselves, but for Christ, in service of our sisters and brothers.
+My sisters and brothers in Consecrated Life, thank you for opening your lives to the gift and blessings of God’s love and grace. … Thank you for challenging us to put our trust in the God who has filled your lives with hope. … Thank you for inviting us to lift our eyes beyond the finite realities of life that so often overwhelm us in order to experience the goodness of God who carries us through this world into the eternity of heaven. … And thank you for reminding us of the treasure that is ours when we live not so much for ourselves, but for Christ, in service of our sisters and brothers.